SwiftyVK/SwiftyVK/README.md

     ])
 ```

-Use `.empty` if do not want provide parameters.
+Use `.empty` if you don't want to pass any parameters.

 ### Callbacks
-Request executes asynchronously and provides some callbacks for handle execution results:
+Requests are executed asynchronously and provide some callbacks for handling execution results:

 #### onSuccess

-This callback will be called when request was successfully executed and return `Data` object.
+This callback will be called when request has succeeded and returned `Data` object.
-You can handle and parse response with any JSON parsing method
+You can handle and parse response using any JSON parsing method
 (e.g. `JSONSerialization`, `Codable`, [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) and others)

 ```swift